h0ssimo/h0ssimo.github.io/_drafts/articles/tips-and-tricks-an-artist-friendly-approach-to-sculpt-groom-hair.md

 ### Conclusion

-I already said everything about the process.
+Note that the passes I talked about, are not totally separated processes.
+For example, you may need to adjust the _Primary Forms_ while doing the _Secondary Shapes_.
 Just take your time, and don't stick with what you already have.
 Don't be afraid of changing, to be able push your art to the next level.

 That's it guys.
 I hope I was clear in explanation of the concept of breaking down the steps of doing all sorts of hairs.
 I'll be happy to hear from you guys.